ClandininLab/bifrost/README.md

 compliant image follows the NIfTI convention for the spatial coordinates of +x = Right, +y = Anterior, +z = Superior, which is not related by a scaling transform to the voxel coordinates.
 The spatial coordinates of the other versions are related to the voxel coordinates by the identity.
-If you do not to bridge your dataset to other atlases, it is recommended that you use the NIfTI compliant version.
+If you do not intend to bridge your dataset to other atlases, it is recommended that you use the NIfTI compliant version.